Welcome to the ECU School of Music!

 During your audition for admission to the ECU School of Music, you were asked to take a brief quiz on the fundamentals of music.
 As was explained to you at the time, the materials on that quiz (see sample) represent the very basic skills necessary to begin a study of harmony, counterpoint, and music theory at the college level.

-As your study of music at the ECU School of Music, one of the courses you will take is MUSC 1156 (Basic Musicianship), the first of four required courses (1156, 1166, 2156, 2166) in music theory.
-The curriculum for MUSC 1156 begins with the understanding that all music majors have a firm understanding of music's fundamental principles.
+As your study of music at the ECU School of Music, you will take the required courses in our Basic Musicianship and Basic Musicianship Lab sequence, covering harmony, form, music theory, and aural skills.
+The curriculum for Basic Musicianship begins with the understanding that all music majors have a firm understanding of music's fundamental principles.
 Consequently, we expect that all incoming students are able to demonstrate their mastery of a few basic concepts, including:

 - Identification of pitches in treble, bass and C clefs